What is a Cardiac Event Monitor?

 What precautions should I take if I am wearing it all the time?

-You should try to avoid any activies where you expect the monitor could be damaged, such as contact sports.
+You should try to avoid any activies where you expect the monitor could be damaged, such as contact sports or vigorous play.

 When should I expect results?